tekknolagi/tekknolagi.github.com/_posts/2025-04-05-nix-by-hand.md

 Then, once we have that, we do some more stuff to it:

-1. Combine that with some other fields like the derivation's `name` and call that the `fingerprint`
+1. Combine the `inner-digest` with some other fields like the derivation's `name` and call that the `fingerprint`
 1. Hash that, take the first 20 bits, and take the base32 representation of that